cnr-isti-vclab/PyMeshLab/docs/filter_list.rst

       .. raw:: html

          <i>Color Data Source</i>: Choose what attribute has to be transferred onto the target texture.
-You can choose bettween Per vertex attributes (color,normal,quality) or to transfer color information from source mesh texture
+You can choose between Per vertex attributes (color,normal,quality) or to transfer color information from source mesh texture

    ``upperbound : Percentage = 2%``